marcoalopez/GrainSizeTools/DOCS/stereology_module.md

 ### Estimate other averages

-The lognormal distribution can also be used to calculate tother averages.
-For example, to estimate the arithmetic mean or the frequency peak we use the following formulation
+The lognormal distribution can also be used to calculate other averages.
+For example, to estimate the arithmetic mean or the frequency peak (mode) we use the following formulation

 $$
 \overline{D} = e^{\mu + \sigma^2 / 2}